ddasmoore/User-funnel-reporting-for-telehealth-company/README.md

   *   [Recommendations](#Recommendations )

 ## About-the-project
-The goal of this project is to generate user funnel insights for a dermatological telehealth company called GlowRx.
-When users sign up for GlowRx, they first schedule a telehealth appointment with a dermatologist where they are given skincare regimen recommendations.
+The goal of this project was to generate user funnel insights for GlowRx-a dermatological telehealth provider- to capture any delays or inefficiencies in the user sign up journey that could impact user experience or revenue.

+When users sign up at GlowRx, they first schedule a telehealth appointment with a dermatologist where they are given skincare regimen recommendations.
 Following this appointment, users can purchase products that are shipped to them on a quarterly basis.
-I conducted 2 main analyses to understand user behavior on the platform:
+I conducted 2 main analyses to examine user behavior on the platform:
 1) Funnel report capturing each step in the user journey from sign up to first appointment, from first appointment to first order, total value of first order and turnaround time for each step
 2) Weekly statistics report capturing average turnaround times between each step and the total number of users signed up per week.
-These analyses will allow GlowRx to spot delays or inefficiencies in new user sign up journeys to be able to optimnize user experience and increase revenue.

 ## Executive-summary-of-insights
-1) Roses: Overall user acquistion has increased from January to April.
+1) Roses: Overall user acquistion increased from January to April.
 Convertion rates from sign up to first appointment is generally robust with 89%-100% of users who sign up are also completing their first appointment.
-3) Thorns: Average days from sign up to first appointment shows an increasing trend from January to April, suggesting that user activation is taking longer.
-Average order value of the first order has also declined from January to April.
+3) Thorns: Average days from sign up to first appointment showed an increasing trend from January to April, suggesting that user activation .
+Average order value of the first order also declined from January to April.

 ## Technical-Details-and-detailed-insights